Freedom of Information Act (FOIA)

 Primarily intended to help the general public, this Guide is intended to serve as a general introduction to the Freedom of Information Act and the Privacy Act.
 The report explains how to use the Freedom of Information Act and the Privacy Act of 1974 and includes a complete explanation of the basics of the two laws.
 It offers neither a comprehensive explanation of the details of these acts nor an analysis of case law.
 Instead, the Guide enables those who are unfamiliar with the laws to understand the process and to make a request.
 In addition, the complete text of each law is included in an appendix.

-Freedom of Information Act Guide, May 2004 (Justice Dept.)
+Freedom of Information Act Guide (Justice Dept., May 2004)

-Freedom of Information Act Reference Guide, Revised January 2010 (Justice Dept.)
+Freedom of Information Act Reference Guide (Justice Dept., May 2006)

 This Reference Guide is designed to familiarize you with the specific procedures for making a FOIA request to the Department of Justice.
 This guide also includes descriptions of the types of records maintained by different parts of the Department, some of which are available through means other than the FOIA.